TakashiNakagawa/CarND-MPC-Project/README.md

 Total time was 1 seconds.

 # Polynomial Fitting and MPC Preprocessing
 I transformed the waypoints from the simulator to the car coordinate system.
-Then a third degree polynominal was fitted to the transformed waypoints.
+Then a third-degree polynomial was fitted to the transformed waypoints.

 # Model Predictive COntrol with Latency
-I added a latency of 100ms before sending actuations to the simulator to simulate real world conditions.
+I added a latency of 100ms before sending actuations to the simulator to simulate real-world conditions.

 ## Dependencies